-- Access rights can be granted by any user - Trust is transitive - Access to one host gives access to all of its trusted partners - Attackers will try to deposit an appropriate entry into '/etc/hosts.equiv' or some user's '.rhosts' file - Host names are authenticated via IP addresses - IP spoofing and DNS attacks are possible - Rlogin and rsh should usually not be made available to hosts on the Internet
+- Access rights can be granted by any user. - Trust is transitive. - ▶ Access to one host gives access to all of its trusted partners. - ▶ Attackers will try to deposit an appropriate entry into /etc/hosts.equiv or some user's .rhosts file. - ▶ Anyone with root privileges on a host trusted by your host can have access to your account. - Host names are authenticated via IP addresses. - ▶ IP spoofing and DNS attacks are possible. - Rlogin and rsh should usually not be made available to hosts on the Internet.